Guide

 Use a simple progression rule: when sets reach the top of the target rep range with good form, add a small amount of load next time.

-If form changes or pain appears, the set was not a useful signal to add weight.
+Most beginner sets should stop with a rep or two still available while technique is being learned.
+If form changes, range shortens, or pain appears, the set was not a useful signal to add weight.

 Examples